 Gretchen’s answer is accurate and straight to the point as ever:

-Gretchen: Approval Studio allows us flexibility of the workflow – we always have different options, we can change our approach.
+Gretchen: Approval Studio allows us flexibility in the workflow – we always have different options, and we can change our approach.
 It simply worked best for what we needed, that’s all – and the price was good.
-We like to upload layers for our file to one project so that everything is on one pack.
+We like to upload layers for our file to one project so that everything is in one pack.

-Here I must give you a bit of a sneak peek at what Approval Studio has on its table right now: we’re cooking many new interesting features, and ability to work with layers is one of them.
+Here I must give you a bit of a sneak peek at what Approval Studio has on its table right now: we’re cooking up many new interesting features, and the ability to work with layers is long done after this interview was first published.
 As we’re preparing for the release, make sure to follow our updates in order not to miss anything!
 And, of course, you can always ask us if you have any questions.
 Be sure to get your free trial and let us know what you think!

 The Good And The Bad

 In the design industry, it always matters a lot to incorporate any tool you want to use into your workflow.
 It can influence a lot of things, from information availability to the quality of the teamwork.
 No wonder that it is one of the most interesting questions that bothers Approval Studio newcomers, and here’s what our guests have to say about it:

 Andrew: Was it hard to start working with Approval Studio and to integrate it to your business process?
 I know that big teams usually have the moment of rejecting something new.
 Did you get any complaints?